jhuus/BriteKit/README.md

 ```
 This creates the directories needed and installs sample files.
 If you omit `--dest`, it will create
 directories under the current working directory.
-## Introduction
-BriteKit (Bioacoustic Recognizer Technology Kit) is a Python package that facilitates the development of bioacoustic recognizers using deep learning.
-It provides a command-line interface (CLI) as well as a Python API, to support functions such as:
-- downloading recordings from Xeno-Canto, iNaturalist, and Youtube (optionally with Google Audioset metadata)
-- managing training data in a SQLite database
-- training models
-- testing, tuning and calibrating your models
-- reporting
-- deployment

-To view a list of BriteKit commands, type `britekit --help`.
-You can also get help for individual commands, e.g. `britekit train --help` describes the `train` command.
-When accessing BriteKit from Python, the `britekit.commands` namespace contains a function for each command, as documented [here](command-api-reference.md).
-The classes used by the commands can also be accessed, and are documented [here](api-reference.md).
 ## Configuration
 Configuration parameters are documented [here](config-reference.md).
 After running `britekit init`, the file `yaml/base_config.yaml` contains all parameters in YAML format.
 Most CLI commands have a `--config` argument that allows you to specify the path to a YAML file that overrides selected parameters.
 For example, when running the `train` command,